Rajendra Singh: 'Water is climate. Climate is water'

 Published in 27 Oct 2023

-Written by Equipe IAS
+Written by By the IAS team

 Known as the “Waterman of India,” Singh was in São Paulo at the end of September at the invitation of the Virada Sustentável.
 As the head of the NGO Tarun Bharat Sangh, Singh is responsible for initiatives that regenerate arid and semi-arid areas and practically dead rivers.